How does the Federal Reserve affect mortgages?

 Factors that influence mortgage rates

 Fixed-rate mortgages are tied to the 10-year Treasury yield.
-When that goes up or down, fixed-rate mortgages follow suit.
+When that goes up or down, fixed-rate mortgage rates follow suit.

 The fixed mortgage rate isn’t exactly the same as the 10-year yield, however; there’s a gap between the two.

 Typically, the gap between the 10-year Treasury yield and the 30-year fixed mortgage rate spans 1.5 to 2 percentage points.
-For much of 2023, that margin grew to 3 percentage points, making mortgages more expensive.
+For much of 2023 and 2024, that margin grew to 3 percentage points, making mortgages more expensive.

-• Inflation: Generally, when inflation picks up, so do fixed mortgage rates.
+- Inflation: Generally, when inflation picks up, so do fixed interest rates.

-• The secondary mortgage market, where investors buy mortgage-backed securities: Most lenders bundle the mortgages they underwrite and sell them in the secondary marketplace to investors.
+- The secondary mortgage market, where investors buy mortgage-backed securities: Most lenders bundle the mortgages they underwrite and sell them in the secondary marketplace to investors.
 When investor demand is high, mortgage rates trend a little lower.
-When investors aren’t buying, rates might rise to attract buyers.
+When investors aren’t buying, rates might rise to attract them.

 How the Fed affects adjustable rate mortgages (ARMs)